 After updating scripts and libraries now, you better make sure to update your CDN URL in your CDN plugin and turn it back on.
 Otherwise, it will start showing mixed content warning issues on your website.
 To enable the plugin, i.e. CDN enabler and click on the settings, change or update the URL from HTTP to HTTPS.
 Click on the Relative path and CDN HTTPS checkboxes, followed by clicking on the “Save changes” button.

-Update Google Search Console site and sitemaps function file to point new HTTPS CDN URL
+Update Google Search Console site and sitemaps function file to point to new HTTPS CDN URL

 In sitemap, you need to update or change the function in your WordPress functions.php file and point to the HTTPS version that has been updated.

-After updating the sitemap, you need to create a new Google search Console profile for the change you have done earlier HTTP to HTTPS.
+After updating the sitemap, you need to create a new Google Search Console profile for the change you have done earlier from HTTP to HTTPS.

 Add a site with an HTTPS domain and click on the continue button to proceed further.
 After completing the above process and creating a new HTTPS version, you have to resubmit your sitemap files as shown below:

-For CDN, especially if you are using a KeyCDN, you must create a new Google search Console Profile replacing the old with HTTP to HTTPS CDN domain.
+For CDN, especially if you are using a KeyCDN, you must create a new Google Search Console Profile replacing the old one with an HTTP to HTTPS CDN domain.
 Shown in the image below:

 Fetch and Crawl for new HTTPS site

-You have to select the ” Crawl this URL and its direct links” Option following by clicking in “Go” button.
+You have to select the ” Crawl this URL and its direct links” Option followed by clicking on the “Go” button.

 Please note: If you have some other important Web pages that might not be linked to the homepage.
 You could still submit them individually for fetching and recrawling.